vhqtvn/vh-mail-hook/README.md

 - `GET /auth/google/login` - Start Google OAuth flow
 - `POST /auth/telegram/verify` - Verify Telegram login widget data

 All authentication methods return a JWT token that should be included in subsequent requests as a Bearer token in the Authorization header.

+### Frontend Development

+To run the frontend in development mode, ensure you have Node.js and pnpm installed.
+Navigate to the frontend directory:

+  cd crates/web-app/frontend
+  pnpm dev

+The development server typically runs on port 5173.